Maaz-MSZ/Maaz-MSZ/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [maazs183@gmail.com](mailto:maazs183@gmail.com)
-* 🤝  I'm open to collaborating on Angular
+* 🤝  I'm open to collaborating on ReactJS

 ### Skills